Tom Wyatt: Gardening Talkback

 Wyatt became a regular guest on local Rockhampton ABC station 4RK in 1982 when the staff discussed the idea of incorporating a 10-minute gardening segment into the local morning program.

-Due to his work at Rockhampton City Council, Wyatt was approached to be their resident gardening expert, to which he agreed.

-With his no-nonsense and straight talking manner, the segment quickly grew in popularity and was extended to a half-hour program, before being extended to the full 60-minute Gardening Talkback program which was networked to other local ABC stations throughout Queensland at 10am each Friday morning from the ABC Capricornia studios in Rockhampton.
+Due to his work at Rockhampton City Council, Wyatt was approached to be the resident gardening expert, to which he agreed.
+With his no-nonsense and straight talking manner, the segment quickly grew in popularity and was extended to a half-hour program before being further extended to the full 60-minute Gardening Talkback program which was networked to other local ABC stations throughout Queensland at 10 am on Friday mornings from the ABC Capricornia studios in Rockhampton.

 In 2017, Wyatt celebrated Gardening Talkbacks 35th anniversary.

 After approximately 40 years since its inception, the final edition of Gardening Talkback went to air on 29 July 2022 with Wyatt's family being present during his last show.

 Upon his retirement, Wyatt named Craig Zonca as one of the most memorable presenters he had worked with due to the pair building up an on-air rapport after Zonca slightly changed the pace of the program during his tenure.

 Due to the popularity of Gardening Talkback, Wyatt travelled extensively throughout Queensland and was regularly invited to various events throughout the state as a special guest speaker.

 Books

-In 1999, Wyatt released his book All Your Gardening Questions Answered which was published by CQU Press.

-In 2006, Wyatt released The ABC of Gardening which was published by Central Queensland University Press.
+In 1999, Wyatt released All Your Gardening Questions Answered which was published by Central Queensland University.
+In 2006 he released The ABC of Gardening which was also published by Central Queensland University Press.

 A second edition of All Your Gardening Questions Answered was published by Boolarong Press in 2011.